Many or all companies we feature compensate us. Compensation and editorial

 Federal Housing Administration (FHA) loans are for first-time homebuyers.
 The loans are guaranteed by the federal government and intended to help homebuyers purchase properties.
 Unlike conventional loans, these loans only require a down payment of 3.5% and a credit score of at least 580.

-However, FHA loans require an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium (MIP) regardless of how much money you put down.
+However, FHA loans may require an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium (MIP).
 Both premiums add to the cost of the loan.
 Depending on your finances, an FHA loan might make sense.
 Check out the top FHA lenders.

 VA loan